Redocly/redocly-cli/docs/index.md

 ## What makes Redocly OpenAPI CLI different

-As you can see from the previous section, OpenAPI CLI is your all-in-one swiss army knife that can fulfill all your needs when designing, defining, and working with OpenAPI definitions.
+OpenAPI CLI is your all-in-one Swiss army knife that can fulfill your needs when designing, defining, and working with OpenAPI definitions.

 There are four pillars that make Redocly OpenAPI CLI great - **performance**, **bundling**, **linting**, and **extensibility**.
 To better understand why you need to look at the OpenAPI authoring process from a higher level.